 Electronics:

 Students will be allowed to use the pass at appropriate times for no more than 7 minutes.
 The first and last 10 minutes of class, as well as while I am talking to the class or students are presenting are off limits.
-Students who are out of class longer than 7 minutes will be reported to their administrator for disciplinary action.
+Students who are out of class longer than 7 minutes will be reported to their administrator for disciplinary action and may lose pass privileges for the rest of the quarter.
 Devices and backpacks will remain in the room while the pass is in use.
 Only one student may use the pass at a time.

 Tardies:

 Any student without a pass, not in their assigned seat when the bell rings is considered late.
 Late students should take their seats and start participating in the day’s lesson.
 Once we are in work mode and I am able to get to my computer without interrupting the flow of the lesson, check in with me and make sure I’ve changed the absence to tardy.
 You can turn in any work that was due at the start of class if you have it for full credit at the same time.
 It is your responsibility to check in and make sure the attendance has been corrected.
-If you forget and the absence results in a phone call home, send me an email apologizing for not checking in and ask me to please fix aeries for you.
+If you forget and the absence results in a phone call home, send me an email saying, “Hi Ms K, this is (full name) from period (X), I forgot to check in when I came in tardy on (date).
+Could you please correct my attendance in aeries.
+Thank you.”

 There is no extra credit of any kind at any time.
 The only way to improve a grade is to show you understand the content and can do the skills/science practices.